YiboK/Holos/README.md

 To get top N topics by subject, send GET request to /topntopics?n=(?)subject=(?)

 ## Frontend
-This project enables the user to move around, interact, and communicate with the AI by voice in the VR world, and enables the user to conveniently generate a learning plan by answering questions posed by the AI.
-In addition, this project presets five subject models.
-Users can click on the models to get the hot topics of the corresponding subjects.
-They can explore the direction of learning through this recommendation system.

-In the future, we may further improve AI to make it more innovative and easier to use.
-Also, make it provide learning materials rather than just learning schema without violating copyright.

 Download Unity Project from google drive:
 ```